From the founder of jewishlifestory.com (me :)) (please visit, use my service, and refer your friends....)

 Here, the beauty of life in a Jewish country, with a Jewish language, at work.
 Incorporating the purpose, the gestalt, of a word, within the word itself.
 It’s simply unbelievable.

-Let’s go back to the Talmud, tractate Megilla
+Let’s go back to the Talmud, tractate Megilla.

 “A person is obligated to drink on Purim until he does not know the difference between ‘cursed be Haman’ and ‘blessed be Mordechai’.”
 Ad de-lo ya-da bayn arur Haman v’baruch Mordechai.